jdmar3-comp426/a99-finale/README.md

 ## Description

 Carolina Clicker is an "incremental" game where you collect fever points by clicking a picture of Rameses.
+Our inspiration for our game was the popular cookie clicker game.
 As you progress through the game, you can buy upgrades that increase your clicking ability.
-High scores are kept for every player.
+High scores are saved for every player.

 ## Installation Requirements/Instructions